 Scrapbook memories… every now and then I dip into scrapbooks that piled up during my 24 years as Arts Editor of The Mercury newspaper in Durban and, just for fun, dig out reviews and interviews from yesteryear.
-Today we go back nearly 17 years, to May and July 2000.
+Today we go back to May and July 2000.

 BY BILLY SUTER

-Scrapbook memories today hark back to 2000, the article above being my review of a music spectacle that became one of Durban’s most loved locally produced stage successes – a show that had a successful revival seven years ago.
+Scrapbook memories today hark back to 2000, the article above being my review of a music spectacle that became one of Durban’s most loved locally produced stage successes – a show that had a successful revival in 2010.

 It is Themi Venturas’s The Guitar That Rocked the World which, staged both originally and for its 2010 revival at the Elizabeth Sneddon Theatre, featured a 17-member cast.